mayankdutta/programming_basics/configuration.md

 - takes decision whether or not the proposed to a software project should be implemented.
 - If accepted the code will be given to the dev to make the relevant changes.

+#### phases of CCB
+- evaluation
+- resolution
+- verification.
+- when a change is made it is then evaluated by CCB. they analyze the impact of change and cost.

+### version management
+- to tackle the frequent changes
+- version control mechanism can be used to maintain multiple versions of a software project or files or documents.

+#### adv
+- automatic backup is the main advantage
+- can be rolled back to previous versions
+- comparison b/w two files is possible
+-